Ms Elisa Pal

 Master in Environmental toxicology at the University of Angers (France)

-My master was focused on the toxicological impact of the pollution on the environment.
+My master was focused on the toxicological impact of xenoboitics.

 During my first year, I did an internship at LPG-BIAF institute (link) (Angers, France) under the supervision of Prof. Geslin Emmanuelle.
 I studied the ecotoxicological quality of marine waters, and I presented my results with a poster in an international congress in Nantes (France).

 I realised my second internship at the INRA of Avignon, in the Bees & Environment unit (link), under the supervision of Dr. Belzunces Luc.
 My study was focused on the physiological alterations by a mixture of pesticides on the honey bees.
-I conducted a chronic toxicity tests, a different analyses on the detoxification system and a histological observation.
+I conducted a chronic toxicity tests, a different analyses on the detoxification system coupled to histological observations.

 University Research Diploma at the National Polytechnique Institute of Toulouse (France)